Skip to main content

 OKDO 5MP Camera

-Connect ROCK 3B through the FPC cable as shown:
+Connect ROCK 3B using the FPC cable as shown below:

 camera connection